An Introduction to Whisker Drills

 Let’s Get Started!

-Everyone starts with The Lollipop.
+Everyone starts with The Big Arch – a very simple sweep from side to side.
+Next, The Lollipop.
 It’s a simulation of a Hoop Pinwheel without the visual targets.
-After The Lollipop, we have several variations that you can try with the same configuration of whiskers on the field.
-Give a couple a try at each session if you like, it’s OK to go back after a week or so and try previous patterns again – you’ll be surprised at your progress in a short period of time.
+After The Lollipop, we usually progress to the Letter M. With each configuration we have several variations that you can try with the whiskers in the same place on the field.
+Give a couple of exercises a try at each session if you like, it’s OK to go back after a week or so and try previous patterns again – you’ll be surprised at your progress in a short period of time.
 Once you and your dog start getting a feel for each other you’re probably going to feel a lot more comfortable and confident when you step in the ring for a new course!